Levels, Instructors, and Classes for 2017

 Fungrass!, level 0/1 — Kathleen Rushing

-Fungrass! is CBA's program designed for children from 4 - 12 (Younger children may be considered if a parent accompanies them) It takes place from 9:00 a.m. - 12:00 pm, during the regular CBA camp hours.
-It is a music-based program involving song, dance, musical games, jamming, tie-dye and crafts, water and bubble play, and serendipitous moments of musical fun and learning!
+Fungrass! is CBA's program designed for children from 4 - 12 (Younger children may be considered if a parent accompanies them) It takes place from 9:00 a.m. - noon, during the regular CBA camp hours.
+It is a music-based program involving song, dance, musical games, jamming, ukulele lessons, tie-dye and crafts, water and bubble play, and serendipitous moments of musical fun and learning!
 We will also be performing at the student concert.
 If your child already plays an instrument we will incorporate their talent into our concert, and if they don't yet play, you will be surprised with what they learn at Fun Grass!
-There will be opportunities to try out different instruments at the ongoing jam to be led by Erik Kramer-Webb on Tuesday and Wednesday.

 Prerequisites: Designed for ages 4 to 10.

 Bring: Any instrument your chaild might play or be interested in playing.
 There will be banjos, a couple of fiddles, a small bass, a couple of guitars, ukuleles, and a dobro for the kids to try out also.